 Let's us look at the following example:

-You have the task to plan the sales of a product for the next five periods.
+You have the task to plan the product sales for the next five periods.
 Both the price and the quantity are considered uncertain.
 For the quantity you assume a lognormal distribution.
 For the price, you want to assume a geometric Brownian motion with starting value 100 (all parameters can be taken from the enclosed Excel).
 Excel professionals would now expect that the price path is modeled using an array function in lines E7: I7.
 Not so with MC FLO.

 The logic is very simple: A simulation with 5,000 iterations of a time series variable is comparable to the determination of a time series over 5,000 periods!
 In five consecutive periods, however, such a large deviation cannot be expected with the parameters defined.
 If you want to explicitly work with time series in this case, there are two ways out: the first is to adjust the formula for each variable (for example, by massively reducing the drift parameter).
 Thus, you can model a more realistic path of the price development over the five periods even with several thousand iterations.
 How do we come up with the new parameters?
 In cell E20 we have shown the result of the time series with the output parameters of the geometric Brownian motion series over the five periods after 5,000 iterations.
 The values vary between 92 and 107 price units.